resbaz/resbaz2018/dunedin/workshops_description.markdown

-# Day 2

-## Morning Sessions

-### *SWC - BASH  (Command Line)
-An introduction to the use of the command line using BASH.
+### Introduction to National eScience Infrastructure (NeSI)

+This workshop is designed to introduce you to the available national compute resources, obtaining access, and submission of jobs.

 - Intended level: beginner/novice
-- Language: BASH

-### Intermediate/Advanced use of the Tidyverse

-This workshop is intended to cover the tidyverse packages more in depth with a focus on programmatic analysis and database usage.

-- Intended level: intermediate
-    - Comfortable with SWC R and some experience with the tidyverse packages would be beneficial
+    - SWC BASH (command line) would be beneficial
-- Language: R

-## Afternoon Sessions

 ### Introduction to Python

 An introductory workshop to understand the basics of the python language for programming